mx2913/funkwhale/docs/user_documentation/accounts/delete_account.md

 To delete your account:

 1. Log in to your account.
-2. Select your profile picture to expand the user menu.
+2. Select the cog icon or your avatar to expand the user menu.
 3. Select __Settings__.
 4. Scroll to the __Delete my account__ section.
 5. Enter your __Password__.